-Fedora Core and Yellow Dog Linux: Two More Good Choices for Mac Hardware
+Fedora Core and Yellow Dog Linux: 2 More Good Choices for Macs

-Last week I looked at what I considered to be the best current Linux distribution for PowerPC (PPC) hardware, Ubuntu Linux.
-At just over a year old, Ubuntu's relatively easy installation, use, and maintenance have made it a top pick not only for PPC, but for x86 Linux boxes all over the world.
+Last week in Getting Ubuntu Linux Up and Running on a PowerPC Mac, I looked at what I considered to be the best current Linux distribution for PowerPC (PPC) hardware, Ubuntu Linux.
+At just over a year old, Ubuntu’s relatively easy installation, use, and maintenance have made it a top pick not only for PPC, but for x86 Linux boxes all over the world.

 Yellow Dog Linux